 Researchers affiliated with the School of Integrative Plant Science seek solutions to major challenges facing humanity, from food security in a changing climate to well-being in an increasingly urbanized world.
-Our research in four major challenge areas is empowered by connections in a highly collaborative environment, as we work to achieve the goals of our vision: from fundamental insights to improved plants, sustainably grown, serving the world.

 - Manage biotic interactions with plants for improved productivity, sustainability, and food safety and security (faculty list, research themes).

 - Utilize plant genomic diversity and innovative growing systems to produce crops with enhanced food value and improved properties for growers, agricultural communities, and food systems (faculty list, research themes).